beaorn/elixirdaze2018/README.md

 - mix hex.outdated (shows current, latest, update, update possible)
   - --all will list all
 - mix hex.audit
+  - shows retired packages that you have installed as dependencies
 - mix hex.publish
+  - can publish privately
+  - watch out for pre-release dependencies
 - mix hex.retire
+  - signifies a package is no longer recommended
+  - retirement must include a valid reason

 ### Format Your Elixir Code Now - [Jake Worth](https://github.com/jwworth)

 **Slides**: https://speakerdeck.com/jwworth/format-your-elixir-code-now

+- Linting vs Autoformatting
+  - Linter - recommends changes
+  - Autoformatter - recommends/changes code
+- languages provide a lot of different ways to do the same thing
+- Pros of Autoformatting
+  - productivity
+    - gives more time for important decisions
+  - consistency
+    - friendliness to new comers to your code
+    - helps relieve workload on manual code reviews
+  - collective ownership
+- Negs of Autoformatting
+  - disregards any particular programmers preferred coding style
 - Autoformatter for Elixir requireed after 1.6, forcing uniform code
 - Distinct style guides separate us
   - Elixir should have consistent style
   - We need collective ownership
 - CI run mix format --check-formated

+### Is Security on Your Nerves? - [Paul Rogers]

+  - Security between Http based communication
+  - Https does not secure your network calls to be safe from ManInTheMiddle Attacks
+  - RSA
+    - Both client and server have a piece of the puzzle besides the password and username
+    - These pieces are not sent over the http request but instead used for calculations to determine if the other side is who they say they are.

 ### Hardware without Hardware or Lightning without Lightning - [Amos King](https://github.com/adkron)